-All internal flow lines shall flow in a clockwise direction, with the respective names on the lefthand side of the arrow direction.
+All internal flow lines shall flow in a clockwise direction, with the respective names on the left-hand side of the arrow direction.
 The names of external flows should be written in the external activity, not on the arrow that defines the data flow.

 Junction Connectors should not be used.
-Direct branching of flows is recommended instead.
+Use direct branching of flows instead.